MarcoFurlan99/5_misc_results/readme.md

 It has plenty of interesting facts and it essentially allows to get any conclusion we want about the relationship between noise parameters and BN adaptation improvement.
 So if we are asking ourself "what happens when $\sigma_1$ is constant but $\sigma_2$ varies?" this graph has the answer.
 Generally it makes sense (top left is easiest, bottom right is hardest, per-graph it's hardest to easiest from left to right).
 I could write down all my observations as usual but honestly I leave you the data and let you draw your own conclusions about it, then we can discuss them together.

+**Some observations post-reunion**

+- Surprisingly, despite the original dataset being rather easy (60,50,195,50), the BN adaptation works really well even with a small distance between $mu_1$ and $mu_2$, as long as $sigma_1$ and $sigma_2$ are small (=10 in our case)

+- it is unexplicably strange that the original UNet works so well in the case (60,50,140,50) which essentially has the same $mu_1$ as the source, but so poorly in the case (110, 50, 190, 50) which essentially has the same $mu_2$ as the source.

+- generally the behaviour goes as expected: from top-left to bottom right is from easiest to hardest wrt sigmas, while from right to left is easiest to hardest wrt mus distance.

 This is the most stable Wasserstein I could create, implemented in the first and second latent space (some values are excluded because not relevant, and I should've excluded more honestly):

 <img src="https://github.com/MarcoFurlan99/5_misc_results/blob/master/images/wasserstein_1.png?raw=true">